Formal Contact Categories: Algebraic constructions

 There is a commuting diagram extending the righthand side of the short exact sequence in which all of the vertical maps are isomorphisms in $\Hmo$.

 So there is a short exact sequence: $E \to \eC \to L_S\eC$ where $E$ is a dg category Morita equivalent to $\inp{\kr}$. \end{proof}

 A short exact sequence of dg categories in $\Hmo$ induces a long exact sequence among additive invariants of dg categories \cite{Kellerdg,TabAdd}.
-The corollary below is the first part of the long exact sequence associated to algebraic K-theory.
+The corollary below is the first part of the long exact sequence associated to Hochschild homology.

 \begin{cor} Suppose that $S$, $\inp{\kr}$ and $\eC$ are as in the proposition above.
-Then there is a short exact sequence of abelian groups:
+Then there is an exact sequence of abelian groups:

 \end{cor}